Tools

 Sites

-- Duckduckgo - if perplexity doesn't have it, I go here.
+- Duckduckgo - answer engines haven't figured out how to do good image search yet so I go here.
 I love being able to watch videos here instead of getting sucked into wasting time on youtube.

 - AlternativeTo - anytime I need a software tool I go here.